nuwavetech/lwc-open-exchange-rates/README.md

 #### Upload the PAK archive

 Download `oxrpak.bin` from this repository to your local system, then upload to your NonStop server using binary transfer mode.

+Note: to download the PAK file, click `oxrpak.bin` in the file list to display the file details, then click the *Download* button.

-Logon to TACL on your NonStop server to peform the installation and build steps.
+Logon to TACL on your NonStop system to peform the installation and build steps.

 #### Unpak the PAK archive
 ```